 Leaving school jeopardizes a girl’s future economic prospects and excludes her from other opportunities in life.
-By contrast, girls who remain in school are better prepared for jobs and livelihoods.
+By contrast, girls who remain in school are better prepared for jobs, livelihoods and life's other transitions.
 Education also raises their status in their households and communities, and gives them more say in decisions that affect their lives.
-An educated girl is less likely to enter into a child marriage, and she is better able to delay childbearing, leading eventually to healthier pregnancies, with better outcomes for her future children.
+An educated girl is less likely to enter into a child marriage.
+She is also better able to delay childbearing, and is more likely to have a healthy pregnancy, with better outcomes for her future children.

 The way forward

 Many countries are working to prevent adolescent pregnancy.
-Unfortunately, these efforts often focus on changing the behaviour of girls rather than addressing the underlying drivers of adolescent pregnancy.
+Unfortunately, these efforts often implicitly fault girls and aim only to change their behaviours, rather than address the underlying drivers of early pregnancy.
 Such drivers include gender inequality, poverty, sexual violence and coercion, child marriage, social pressures, exclusion from educational and job opportunities, and negative attitudes about girls.
 Many efforts also neglect to account for the role of boys and men.

 A more holistic approach is required to support girls' rights and to empower them to avoid early pregnancy.
-Such an approach should include providing age-appropriate comprehensive sexuality education for all young people; investing in girls’ education, especially through the secondary level; the prevention of child, early and forced marriage, sexual violence and coercion; building gender-equitable societies by empowering girls and engaging men and boys; and ensuring adolescents’ access to sexual and reproductive health information as well as services that welcome them and facilitate their choices.
+Such an approach should include the provision of age-appropriate comprehensive sexuality education for all young people; investment in girls’ education, especially through the secondary level; the prevention of child, early and forced marriage, sexual violence, and coercion; the building of gender-equitable societies by empowering girls and engaging men and boys; and measures to ensure adolescents’ access to sexual and reproductive health information as well as services that welcome them and facilitate their choices.

 What is UNFPA doing?

-UNFPA also works within communities to end child marriage and empower girls, a measure which reduces adolescent pregnancies.
+UNFPA also works within communities to end child marriage and empower girls, measures that reduce adolescent pregnancies.
 The Action for Adolescent Girls programme, for example, is reaching thousands of girls and community members in Ethiopia, Guatemala, India, Mozambique, Niger, Nigeria, Sierra Leone and Zambia with information about human rights, sexual and reproductive health, and the consequences of child marriage and adolescent pregnancy.
 The Safeguard Young People programme in Southern Africa reaches out to adolescent boys and girls with health information and life skills education.